 You can use full fat yoghurt and cream but I opted for a healthier version using cream with 25% fat, which is enough to make it form peaks and a low fat Greek yoghurt with 2% fat, which is equally delicious.

-Giaourtoglyko me Portokali (Greek Yoghurt Tutti Frutti with Orange)
+Giaourtoglyko me Portokali (Greek Yoghurt Dessert with Orange Preserve)

 Preparation time: 15 minutes